cran-task-views/MetaAnalysis/MetaAnalysis.md

 - `r pkg("rema")` uses a permutation approach to handle meta-analyses of rare event data.
 - `r pkg("meta.shrinkage")` uses shrinkage methods to provide better estimates of individual means in meta-analysis.
 - `r pkg("metaumbrella")` provides facilities for umbrella reviews.
-- `r pkg("vcmeta")` provides functions for varying-coefficient meta-analysis as an alternative to the usual fixed or random effect methods.
+- `r pkg("vcmeta")` provides functions for varying-coefficient meta-analysis as an alternative to the usual fixed- or random-effects methods.
 - `r pkg("robustmeta")` provides methods for meta-analysis for cases where primary studies may have influential outlying values.
 - `r pkg("coefa")` provides a method for conducting a meta-analysis of factor analyses based on co-occurrence matrices.